 The Corporation Fixed Amount includes the administrative costs that are incurred by the lead agency for administering this grant.
+If you do not have a Federally Approved Indirect Cost Rate, you will use this option.
 These costs are reimbursable under this line item.
 The calculation for this section is the AmeriCorps Section 1 plus AmeriCorps Section 2 X .0526 X .60.

 The Commission Fixed Amount is the fiscal agent fee paid to Volunteer Florida for overseeing the AmeriCorps grant awards.
 Each program must allocate a minimum of 2% out of the 5% maximum as described above of the total AmeriCorps award in their budgets to this line item.
 The Commission Fixed Amount must be paid from AmeriCorps funds only.
 Volunteer Florida will draw the Commission Fixed Amount from each program based on the amount expended monthly.
-Please see the 2022 NOFO Application Instructions for more details and formulas used to calculate these amounts.
+Please see the 2023 NOFO Application Instructions for more details and formulas used to calculate these amounts.
+If you do not have Federally Approved Indirect Cost Rate, you will include this option.
 The calculation for this section is AmeriCorps Section 1 plus AmeriCorps Section 2 X .0526 X .40.